Here's why Khalil Mack won't be there when the new Gruden-Raiders era begins

 Desperately wish you had a 30-minutes-or-so, daily NFL podcast in your podcast app every morning by 6 a.m.?
 Put some Pick Six Podcast in your life and join Will Brinson as he breaks down the latest news and notes from around the league, as well as the win totals on a team-by-team schedule.
 It's a daily dose of football to get you right for that commute or gym trip.
 Subscribe: via iTunes | via Stitcher | via TuneIn | via Google Play

-While some have mistakenly made comparisons to the Rams and Donald, who has skipped the preseason for the second-straight year, there are actually glaring differences between that contractual waltz and this one in Oakland.
-For starters, they are actually dancing in LA.
-The dialogue is ongoing and robust with the sides exchanging concepts and proposals for well over a year now, and the player in regular contact with coach Sean McVay and others.
-The sides are at least "in the same zip code," according to GM Les Snead and there is strong sense that Donald is going to be there by the time real games are played.
+While some have mistakenly made comparisons to the Rams and Donald, who has skipped the preseason for the second straight year, there are actually glaring differences between that contractual waltz and this one in Oakland.
+For starters, they are actually dancing in L.A.
+The dialogue is ongoing and robust with the sides exchanging concepts and proposals for well over a year now, and the player is in regular contact with coach Sean McVay and others.
+The sides are at least "in the same zip code," according to GM Les Snead, and there is a strong sense that Donald is going to be there by the time real games are played.

 So, yeah, Mack hasn't come this far to crumble anytime soon.
 That much is a virtual lock.
 It would actually be ludicrous for him to all of a sudden show up for Week 1, now.
 Beyond that, who knows.
 But I doubt Mack goes easily.